Can you think of a valuable asset you have with you right now?

 Don’t you think it’s true?

-What do you think about mostly in a day?
+What do you think about most in a day?

 We are worried about our work, family or health.
 And we worry about how we come across to other people.
 Even if people say something about you it is their opinion, it need not be the truth.